aimhubio/aim/README.md

 ### Weights and Biases

 Hosted vs self-hosted
-- Weights and Biases is a hosted closed-source experiment tracker.
+- Weights and Biases is a hosted closed-source MLOps platform.
-- Aim is self-hosted free and open-source.
+- Aim is self-hosted, free and open-source experiment tracking tool.

 ## Roadmap